Q-SAM2: Accurate Quantization for Segment Anything Model 2: Method

-In contrast, the use of a preprocessing step for weight calibration in QAT has not been thoroughly investigated \cite{li2022mqbenchreproducibledeployablemodel}.
-In this work, we show that introducing such a step can significantly improve performance, particularly at very low bit-widths (below 4 bits).
+Although weight calibration is common in PTQ, the idea of introducing a dedicated preprocessing step before QAT has received little attention~\cite{li2022mqbenchreproducibledeployablemodel}.
+In this work, we show that VRC can improve performance, particularly in ultra-low bit-width regimes.

-Since we apply clipping later, our calibration focuses on reducing weight variance in each linear layer, concentrating values around the mean to improve quantization.
-This enhances resolution where it matters most, lowering the quantization error while preserving key information.
-We use a low-impact, closed-form method based on Frobenius norm minimization over a small calibration set, as the model will be trained afterward.
-This approach is justified by the fact that, when the mean of the weights is small, the Frobenius norm of a matrix closely approximates its variance up to a constant factor, making it a suitable proxy for measuring overall weight magnitude.
+Designed as a precursor to our clipping-based QAT, our calibration minimizes weight variance to compact the distribution.
+This allows for a smaller quantization step size, directly reducing the quantization error for the majority of the weights.
+We employ a computationally efficient, closed-form minimization of the Frobenius norm using a small calibration set.
+This approach is theoretically grounded: since the weight means are generally close to zero, the Frobenius norm serves as an accurate proxy for variance.

-In principle, any modification of a fully trained linear layer weight matrix risks degrading the accuracy of the model.
-A straightforward but crucial observation is that the accuracy degradation in the final model is directly related to the discrepancy between the \emph{output} of the linear layers before and after quantization, rather than the quantization error of the matrix elements themselves.
-Any changes of $\mathbf{W}$ will therefore need to balance the compression gains due to quantization with the resulting errors at the output of the linear layer.
+However, any modification of a fully trained linear layer weight matrix risks degrading the accuracy of the model.
+A straightforward but crucial observation is that the accuracy degradation in the final model is directly related to the discrepancy between the output of the linear layers before and after quantization, rather than the quantization error of the matrix elements themselves.
+Any changes of $\mathbf{W}$ will therefore need to balance the compression gains due to quantization with the resulting errors at the output of linear layers.